caldas479/AWS-Examples/s3/README.md

 - Object prefixes -> simulates fs folders in a flat hierarchy.
 - Object metadata -> attach more info.
 - Object tags -> benefits resource tagging at the object level.
-- Object locking -> makes data files immutable.
+- Object locking -> makes data files immutable. only from aws api (CLI or SDK).
 - Object Versioning -> multiple versions of a data file.